ecohealthalliance/amr-db/README.md

 - `data-processed/` contains all derived data including:
 	-	`coded-segments/` directory contains all exported segments from `.mex` files (exported using MAXQDA).
 These files can be created via the applscript `scripts/01_export_segs_single_mex.scpt` or manually from MAXQDA.
+	-	`articles-db.csv` is a master list of all the articles that were selected for full-text review.
+It is the compilation of all csvs in `screening/selected/`.
 	-	`segments-raw.rds` is the raw database, before any data munging.
 	-	`events-db.csv` is the cleaned and standardized database.
 It contains the following fields:
 		-	`study_id` - unique study identification number that can be joined with `articles_db` for study metadata.
 		-	`study_country` - name of country where event occurred.
 Note that there are some studies that report on events in multiple countries.
 		-	`study_iso3c` - three letter International Organization for Standardization (ISO) code
 		-	`study_location` - full study location (including hospital, city, and state if available)